DarrenDahly/Clinical_trial_design_and_analysis/Advanced_EH_6126/Unit_1_Review/Frequentist_inference.md

 ## F-statistic: 5.509 on 1 and 38 DF,  p-value: 0.02423
 ```

 So here we get a p-value of 0.0242 vs. 0.025 from the t-test.
-Of course the difference in means, the effect estimate, is exactly the same (-0.65.
-What's different is the sampling distribution of the two estimators of that effect (t vs the regression coefficient).
+Of course the difference in means, the effect estimate, is exactly the same (-0.65).
+It's the sampling distributions of the two estimators of that effect (t vs the regression coefficient) that are different.

 ## Part 3.
 Error control and power

 In the example above, we focused mostly on Fisher's interpretations of the  p-value given by a particular set of set of observations as a continuous measure of evidence for/against a null hypothesis/model (though he still viewed being able to repeatedly procure a small p-value as an important step before declaring the existence of an experimental effect).
-However, this idea was met with great resistance from the very beginning.
+However, this idea was met with resistance from the very beginning.
 Much of this resistance came from the Neyman-Pearson (NP) school of thought, whose proponents instead thought that p-values should be used to conduct the binary hypothesis tests we noted above.

 When we choose to use such tests, we are using a relaxed version of the following logic (called [modus tollens](https://en.wikipedia.org/wiki/Modus_tollens)):